 This procedure is often done on an outpatient basis.
 However, some patients may require admission following the procedure.
 Ask your doctor if you will need to be admitted.

-You will be positioned on the edge of a chair or bed with your head and arms resting on an examining table.
+The doctor or nurse will position you on the edge of a chair or bed with your head and arms resting on an examining table.

-The area of your body where the needle is to be inserted will be sterilized and covered with a surgical drape.
+They will sterilize the area of your body where the needle is to be inserted and cover it with a surgical drape.

 Your doctor will numb the area with a local anesthetic.
 This may briefly burn or sting before the area becomes numb.

-The needle is inserted through the skin between two ribs on your back.
-When the needle reaches the pleural space between the chest wall and lung, the pleural fluid is removed through a syringe or suction bottle.
+The doctor inserts the needle through the skin between two ribs on your back.
+When the needle reaches the pleural space between the chest wall and lung, the doctor removes the pleural fluid through a syringe or suction device.

-At the end of the procedure, the needle will be removed and pressure will be applied to stop any bleeding.
-The opening in the skin is then covered with a dressing.
-No sutures are needed.
+At the end of the procedure, the doctor will remove the needle and apply pressure to stop any bleeding.
+They will cover the opening in the skin with a dressing.
+No sutures are necessary.

-A chest x-ray may be performed after thoracentesis to detect any complications.
+If necessary, you may have a chest x-ray after thoracentesis to detect any complications.

 What will I experience during and after the procedure?